 The Golden Nugget buffet has live cooking stations serving up more than 100 delicious choices of Asian, Italian, and American cuisine.
 They have fresh fruits, salads, desserts, and a nice brunch spread.

-For dinner, you can add unlimited premium beer, draft beer, wine, and sparkling brut for $11.
+For dinner, adults can add unlimited premium beer, draft beer, wine, and sparkling brut for $10.99 and for brunch, adults can add unlimited sparkling brut for $7.

 There are additional options for a chef's table dining experience and brunch unlimited champagne.